Post Summary: Your Website Is Never the Service Generating Monthly Revenue

 On paper, it sounds efficient.
 In practice, it means the company splits its attention across six or seven verticals and achieves depth in none of them.
 Every hour a company spends managing someone’s Instagram feed is an hour not spent learning how Google’s algorithm weighs heading structures.
 Every dollar invested in hiring a social media coordinator is a dollar not invested in hiring a developer who understands site speed at the code level.
 Every new service on the menu dilutes the focus that made any single service good in the first place.

-We built our business around two things: web design and SEO.
+We built our business around web design and SEO, plus the paid search that supports them.
 That’s what 95% of our small business clients need.
 Not social media management.
 Not email drip campaigns.
 Not a fourteen-page menu of services with laminated photos.
-Two things, done at a level that a company juggling seven verticals can’t touch — because we wake up every morning thinking about nothing else.
+One discipline with a few levers, done at a level that a company juggling seven verticals can’t touch, because we wake up every morning thinking about nothing else.

 The Badges That Mean Nothing